When I first saw Wonder Woman I was over the moon with excitement.

 Have you ever experienced a struggle to gain acceptance in your line of work?
 How have you overcame adversity in your day to day life?
 Please let me know in the comments below.

-Also if you are interested in being featured on the Spotlight series, you can email me at firstname.lastname@example.org and tell me your story.
+If you have a story to tell or you’re interested in being featured in the Spotlight series, email me at firstname.lastname@example.org.

 Til next time,